CCBDA-UPC/Assignments-2025/Lab07.md

 This lab session focuses on three critical areas in modern software development:
 **Continuous Integration (CI)**, **Continuous Delivery (CD)**, **Observability**.

-This lab session **builds upon the work from the previous session**, where we isolated the web application within a Docker container running locally.
+This lab session **builds upon the work from the previous session**, where we published the web application using AWS Elastic Breanstalk and Docker.
 Make sure that you have available and working everything done in the previous session.

 ### Continuous Integration (CI)